Skip to content

 • Deleted Dataset Retention: The number of days to keep deleted datasets before being permanently erased.

-• Maximum number of vCPUs: The maximum number of compute cores you can launch at once for pipelines when you're doing batch processing.
-300 is a logical value for most projects, but if you want to run highly parallelized work you may want to add more.
+• Maximum number of vCPUs for Spot Instances: The maximum number of compute cores you can launch at once for pipelines when you're doing batch processing.
+The nodes with these compute cores will not have GPUs available.
+300 is a reasonable value for most projects, but if you want to run highly parallelized work you may want to add more.
 Feel free to contact the Cirro team with questions.

 Deleting a Project